linghuiluo/linghuiluo.github.io/README.md

 ## Other Work Experience
 - **Student Assistant**, 11/2013 – 01/2015, Wincor Nixdorf, Paderborn, Germany.
-  - Software unit and integration testing for a survillance software used in ATMs.
+  - Software unit and integration testing for a security software used in ATMs.

 ## Projects
 - [FutureSoot](http://gepris.dfg.de/gepris/projekt/391001466): Future-proofing the [Soot](https://github.com/Sable/soot) Framework for Program Analysis and Transformation, 01/2018 – Present, Project of the German Research Foundation (DFG), Call for Research Software Sustainability